Net Worth

 The total child support owed to his ex-wife was more than $160,000, and Kelly spent three nights in jail for failing to pay until his family and friends settled the balance in full.

 Although no formal bankruptcy has been filed, Kelly’s significant financial difficulties, particularly during 2019-2020, led to the seizure of many of his assets.
-He was forced to foreclose on his Chicago mansion on the bank for only $3.8 million, instead of its $5.2 million valuation, to cover his outstanding legal fees, lawsuits, and debts, indicating that he is likely in financial ruin.
+He was forced to foreclose on his Chicago mansion to the bank for only $3.8 million, instead of its $5.2 million valuation, to cover his outstanding legal fees, lawsuits, and debts, indicating that he is likely in financial ruin.

 Real Estate